netlab-stevens/US-Air-Transportation/README.md

  ## Dynamic Network of United States Air Transportation at Multiple Levels

-Abstract.
-United States air transportation contributes to the economy of the country by facilitating the mobility of people and goods.
+**Abstract** United States air transportation contributes to the economy of the country by facilitating the mobility of people and goods.
 Air transportation is one of the essential systems in the US and the world.
 In this study, we investigate the dynamics of US air transportation from three angles (i.e., number of flights, number of passengers, and the amount